matoilic/dijalog/README.md

 # Dijalog

 Dijalog is a reimplementation of [HubSpot's vex](https://github.com/HubSpot/vex) as standalone micro library.
-I've been using vex for quite some time but it's dependency on jQuery has become a burden.
+I've been using vex extensively for quite some time, but it's dependency on jQuery has become a burden.
 Thus, I decided to reimplement it as standalone library in vanilla JavaScript.

 Dijalog is a modern dialog library which is highly configurable and easily stylable.
 It has a tiny footprint, a small and simple API and works on mobile devices.

+## Acknowledgements

+A big "THANK YOU" to the HubSpot team for vex and all their other contributions to the open source community.

 ## Features